Updated: Jun 15, 2021

 Day 6- Thursday- Woke up with intense nausea to the point where I definitely felt like I was going to throw up.
 Doctor wants me to now take 1 medication in the morning and 2 at night.
 Headaches are still in play.
 Also around this day was when I began to feel like there was a lot of pressure pushing on my bladder making me feel like I had to go to the bathroom when in fact I did not.

 Day 7- Friday morning- Back to doctor for ultrasound and bloodwork.
 Follicles are definitely getting bigger and more defined.
 Headaches are starting to subside.
 Bloodwork and ultrasound results show things are looking for a Wednesday retrieval.
-Bladder still feeling like I constantly had to pee.
+Bladder still feeling like I constantly had to pee because my enlarged uterus was pushing on it.

 Day 8- Saturday- It's been a week since I began taking the hormones and today I am to take 4 shots.
 1 Cetrotide in the morning and again in the evening along with the other hormones.